-Student Government elections occur each spring semester.
-On occasion, there are positions open during the year that can be filled by special appointment.
-Check out the SGA page on My Mount Mary to see the current board, get information about vacant positions, and for information on elections!
+Student Government elections occur each fall and spring semester.
+Check out the SGA page on My Mount Mary (keep link) to access the current application for the Fall 2018 elections.

 Want to get involved in SGA?
-Contact the President or Vice President for more information:
+Used the form below or email email@example.com.

 Want to make Mount Mary a better place?
 Contact us!

-Have an idea on something to make the campus better?
+Have an idea on something to make campus better?
 Have a concern to share?
-Send an email to email@example.com or fill out this form.
-You can also stop by the SGA Resource Desk in the Gerhardinger Center to talk to an SGA representative during posted hours.
+Send an email to firstname.lastname@example.org or fill out the form below.